 Users aren’t limited to cryptocurrency trading on eToro.
-The platform also supports commodities, exchange-traded funds (ETFs), and stocks.
+The platform also supports exchange-traded funds (ETFs), and stocks.

 What Is Coinbase?Coinbase in 2012 and the platform has enjoyed tremendous growth since then.
 Today, it’s one of the largest U.S.-based crypto exchanges.
 It allows investors to buy crypto directly using a bank account, credit card, or debit card.

 Coinbase has two trading platforms: Coinbase exchange and Coinbase Pro.
 While the main Coinbase exchange is best known for its ease of use and suitability for newbies, Coinbase Pro targets more advanced traders.
 One of the major draws of Coinbase Pro is it charges lower trading fees.
 It also allows purchases to be made directly from a bank account.

 eToro vs. Coinbase: Unique Features

 - Demo account: Users can practice trading with $100,000 virtual money to improve their strategies before risking real funds.

 - Copy trading: Users can leverage the portfolio management feature of eToro to automatically copy real-time trades from any popular investor.

 - Coinbase wallet: Coinbase offers a hot wallet for users and non-Coinbase traders as well.
 The Coinbase wallet can be used to deposit, withdraw, and store crypto.
 It offers the flexibility of transferring from fiat currency to cryptocurrency.